Master of Social Work (M.S.W.)

 • Elective Requirement: SWGS 6417 Social Work Practice with Substance Use Disorders

 After completing these requirements, students will have met the New York State educational hours required (350 hours) for the CASAC-T (Credentialed Alcoholism Counselor in Training certificate).
 However, the qualification is not equivalent to the New York State CASAC credential.
-For further information, contact Dr. Linda White-Ryan, Associate Dean of Academic Affairs, at whiteryan@fordham.edu.
+For further information, contact Dr. Linda White-Ryan, Associate Dean for Academic Affairs, at whiteryan@fordham.edu.

 Joint Degree Programs